Kay Ivey

-Early life and education
+Early life, education, and early career

-Ivey was born on October 15, 1944, in Camden, Alabama, as the only child to Boadman Nettles (1913–1997) and Barbara Elizabeth (née Nettles) Ivey (1915–1998).
+Ivey was born on October 15, 1944, in Camden, Alabama, as the only child to Boadman Nettles Ivey (1913–1997) and Barbara Elizabeth Ivey (née Nettles; 1915–1998).
 Her father, who served as an officer in the U.S. Army during World War II, worked with the Gees Bend community as part of the Farmers Home Administration.
-Ivey's parents were second cousins.

 Growing up in Camden, Ivey worked on her father's farm.
 She graduated from Auburn University, where she was a member of Alpha Gamma Delta, becoming president of her first-year pledge class, and served in the Student Government Association all four years.
-Ivey participated in a blackface skit while at Auburn, for which she later apologized.
-In 2021, Ivey received an honorary Doctor of Letters from Jacksonville State University.
+In 1967, Ivey participated in a blackface skit while attending Auburn.
+When questioned about the skit in 2019, she initially claimed not to have taken part in it.
+After a recording surfaced in which she discussed her participation in the skit, she admitted it and apologized for her conduct.

-In 1967, Ivey moved to California following a marriage and became a high school teacher for several years.
+In 1967, Ivey moved to California and became a high school teacher for several years.
 Following the end of her marriage, she returned to Alabama and landed a position with Merchants National Bank, where she launched a school relations program to promote financial literacy.
-Ivey has been divorced twice and has no children.

 Entry into politics

-In 1979, she was appointed by then-Governor Fob James to serve in the state cabinet.
+In 1979, Ivey was appointed by then-Governor Fob James to serve in the state cabinet.
 She later served as the reading clerk of the Alabama House of Representatives between 1980 and 1982 and served as Assistant Director of the Alabama Development Office between 1982 and 1985.

-In 1982, Ivey ran unsuccessfully for State Auditor as a Democrat.
-She was Director of Government Affairs and Communications for the Alabama Commission on Higher Education from 1985 until 1998.
+In 1982, Ivey ran for State Auditor as a Democrat but lost the primary by Jan Cook.
+Ivey was Director of Government Affairs and Communications for the Alabama Commission on Higher Education from 1985 to 1998.

-State Treasurer (2003–2011)
+Alabama State Treasurer (2003–2011)

 Ivey took office as state treasurer in 2003, after defeating Stephen Black, the grandson of former United States Supreme Court justice Hugo Black, in the 2002 general election, by a margin of 52–48%.
 In 2006, Ivey was reelected over Democrat Steve Segrest by a 60–40% margin.
 She was the first Republican elected state treasurer since Reconstruction.

-As Treasurer, Ivey also oversaw the near complete financial collapse of the Prepaid Affordable College Tuition (PACT) program.
+Ivey served as Treasurer during the near-complete financial collapse of the Prepaid Affordable College Tuition (PACT) program.
 Under this program tens of thousands of Alabama families were assured by the state that their investment in the program would guarantee their children four years of tuition at any state college.
-Following the program's inception, many of the state's colleges increased the cost of tuition at triple the inflation rate (or more), so the program became financially unsustainable and was subsequently bailed out by the Alabama state legislature.
+During the period after the program's inception in 1990, many of the state's colleges increased the cost of tuition at triple the inflation rate (or more), and combined with stock market downturns in 2000 and 2008, the program became financially unsustainable.
+The Alabama state legislature subsequently bailed it out.